Multi-agent imitation learning with function approximation: Linear Markov games and beyond: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Swiss Data Science Center under fellowship number P22\_03.
-This work was supported as part of the Swiss AI Initiative, through a grant from the ETH Domain and computational resources provided by the Swiss National Supercomputing Centre (CSCS) under the Alps infrastructure.
+This project has received funding from the SNSF Starting Grant No PS00-2\_234751.
+Luca Viano was supported by Swiss Data Science Center under fellowship number P22$\_$03.
 Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-24-1-0048.
-This work was funded by the Swiss National Science Foundation (SNSF) under grant number 2000-1-240094.
+This work was funded by the Swiss National Science Foundation (SNSF) under grant number 2000-1-240094